arivictor/intentional-architecture-in-python/book/3-tdd.md

 TDD isn't just about testing.
 It's a design discipline.
 When you write tests first, you're forced to think about how your code will be used before you write it.
 You define the interface before the implementation.
 You discover design problems early, when they're cheap to fix.

 This chapter introduces TDD as the foundation for everything that follows.
-The layers, the domain modeling, the ports and adapters—all of these patterns emerge more naturally when you start with tests.
+The layers, the domain modeling, the ports and adapters, all of these patterns emerge more naturally when you start with tests.

 ## Why TDD Before Architecture?